 They have a number of features which make them particularly useful for jobs indoors or in more delicate areas.

 • A tracked chassis to spread the weight of the lift over a larger area and reduce the ground bearing pressure, preventing damage to fragile floors or pathways.

-• Electric motor power option for indoor use which reduces operational noise.
+• Electric motor power option for indoor use which reduces operational noise with no exhaust fumes.

-• Not only lower overall weight than other types of access platforms but also no reduced functionality.
+• Lower overall weight than other types of lift but with no reduced functionality.

 • Easy to transport as most are road towable.